 Explore lifestyle strategies that can help you overcome binge eating disorder in addition to counseling and support.

-Don’t skip meals – skipping meals can promote binge eating and leave your body desperate for nutrition and the likelihood of overeating.
+-Don’t skip meals – skipping meals can promote binge eating.
+This leaves your body desperate for nutrition and the likelihood of overeating.

-Exercise and relax – stress is a common trigger for binge eating.
+-Exercise and relax – stress can trigger binge eating.
 Exercise can help reduce stress levels.

 -Practice intuitive eating – this means that you eat when you feel hungry and stop once you’re full.

 HCG protocol helps manage weight-related issues, including binge-eating disorder.
 The protocol restricts your calorie intake to 500-800 calories a day coupled with a daily shot of HCG.

 While more research is needed, here are the potential benefits of the HCG diet: